UNC-optics/DeepCGH/README.md

 9. `'lr'` : the learning rate for training the model
 10. `'batch_size'` : batch_size for training of the model
 11. `'epochs'` : number of epochs to train the model for
-12. `'token'` : customixed token text to be used for the checkpoints of this model
+12. `'token'` : customixed token text to be used in the saved model file name
+13. `shuffle` : the number of samples to be shuffled before being fed to the model (please refer to Tensorflow Data API for more details)
-13. `'max_steps'` : maximum number of training steps.
+14. `'max_steps'` : maximum number of training steps.

 Now that the parameters are set uou can create an instance of the `DeepCGH_Datasets` module.
 This module will create the training dataset.
 For this purpose first import the module:
 ```
-from deepcgh_new import DeepCGH_Datasets
+from deepcgh import DeepCGH_Datasets
 ```
 Next you will feed the `data` dictionary to the module and instanciate a dataset:
 ```
 dset = DeepCGH_Datasets(data)
 ```
 If a dataset with the characteristics that you specified already exists, that will be printed in the console.
-Calling the `getDataset` method will return the path to the dataset.
+Calling the `getDataset` method will generate the data and update the path to the dataset within the DeepCGH_Dataset object.
 If the dataset already exists a new dataset won't be generated but if the dataset doesn't exist (in the specified path) it'll be generated.
 A progress bar will display the progress of making the dataset.

 Next, a `DeepCGH` module is instantiated according to the specified parameters:
 ```